WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 *2nd-level Study of Frost feature*
 <div style='margin-top:-4px'></div>

 When you choose this magical study at 2nd level, you learn the *shape water* cantrip.
-If you already know this cantrip, you learn a different wizard cantrip of your choice.
+If you already know this cantrip, you learn a different mage cantrip of your choice.
 The cantrip doesn't count against your number of cantrips known.

 #### Fingers of Frost
 *2nd-level Study of Frost feature*